 Travel tip: Since the Minčeta Fortress is located on the City Walls, you'll need to purchase a City Walls Ticket or Dubrovnik Pass to climb up the tower.

-For Game of Thrones Fans: *SPOILER* The Minceta Tower featured in the famous GoT scene where Daenerys Targaryen (Emilia Clarke) runs to the gates and yells her famous line “Where are my dragons” after they were stolen in Qarth (S2 E6).
+For Game of Thrones Fans: *SPOILER* The Minceta Tower is featured in the famous GoT scene where Daenerys Targaryen (Emilia Clarke) runs to the gates and yells her famous line "Where are my dragons" after they were stolen in Qarth (S2 E6).

 36. Cliff Jumping

 Up for a quick break from your Dubrovnik history lesson for a quick adrenaline activity?

 Cliff jumping is one of the most exhilarating things to do in Dubrovnik!
 Due to its high limestone cliffs and clear, deep waters, you'll find some great cliff jumping spots all around the city.